OpenMusicKontrollers/mephisto.lv2/README.md

 # mephisto.lv2

-## a Just-in-Time FAUAST compiler embedded in a LV2 plugin
+## a Just-in-Time FAUST compiler embedded in an LV2 plugin

 ### Webpage